 Whether you’re looking for friendly advice, free workshops or extra support with maths and English, we’re here to help your family prepare for the Key Stage 2 SATs.

 Remember, the SATs are fleeting but the biggest challenge your child will face is the transition up to secondary school.
 We work with children all the way up to year 9, so we can support families with each important step.
-Speak to the team at your local Explore Learning centre today!
+Speak to a member of our team!